-Bay Area LISC also created a financing and capacity building package aimed at supporting partner non-profit affordable housing developer owners like TNDC, Chinatown Community Development Center (CCDC), Bernal Heights Neighborhood Center (BHNC) with Bridge and San Francisco Housing Development Corporation, with financing and capacity building.
+Bay Area LISC supported non-profit affordable housing developer owners, including TNDC, Chinatown Community Development Center (CCDC), Bernal Heights Neighborhood Center (BHNC) with Bridge and San Francisco Housing Development Corporation, with financing and capacity building.

-By the end of 2015, San Francisco had invested $15 million in predevelopment money--the riskiest piece of the development process--financing the projects’ architectural, engineering, permits, architectural and lawyer fees.
+By the end of 2015, San Francisco had invested $15 million in predevelopment money—the riskiest piece of the development process—financing the projects’ architectural, engineering, permits, architectural and lawyer fees.
 All critical elements to have in place before construction starts.
 But a $10 million gap remained to cover these essential costs.
 With the help of the Mayor’s Office of Housing and Community Development, Bay Area LISC was fortunate to form a partnership with Dignity Health, a large nonprofit health system.
 LISC and Dignity each put up $5 million to close the gap for these critically needed predevelopment costs at very low interest rates.